Ramen-LadyHKG/linux-guide-split-audio-ports-multiplesinks-for-headphone-and-hdmi/README.md

 This solution is specifically tested for the **Intel Sound card** and **WirePlumber**+**Pipewire** environment, commonly used in modern desktop environments and major Linux distributions like Fedora.
 Using this environment or modifying it for others is recommended.

 ---
 # !!!
 Sorry!
-Paragraphs below have not properly mergated yet!!!
+Paragraphs below have not properly migrated yet!!!
 ---

 # How to do it?
 (Quick Guide)